paulllee/dotfiles/README.md

     ```
 4. Change the default shell to fish:
     ```sh
-    # Run these commands sequentially
+    # run these commands sequentially
     which fish | sudo tee -a /etc/shells chsh -s "$(which fish)"
     ```